-The spirit of Titanfall 2 inhabits the battle royale genre in Apex Legends, an FPS with one of the highest skill ceilings since, well, the franchise it belongs to.
+The spirit of Titanfall 2 inhabits one of the most popular battle royale games, Apex Legends, an FPS with one of the highest skill ceilings since, well, the franchise it belongs to.

 Now well into Season 1, strategies and a coherent meta have established themselves, and I can offer some useful Apex Legends tips, advice that's a mixture of less-obvious hints and a guide to recommended strategies for players who are making their first drop, or trying to hit Level 100 of the Battle Pass.
 Here's the best Apex Legends tips I can give you after 140 hours.